spring-epfl/WF4NYM-artifacts/WF_attacks/README.md

 ## Artifact Evaluation

-### Results and Claims
+### Main Results and Claims

-The artifact supports reproduction of the following main claims from the paper:
+List all your paper's results and claims that are supported by your submitted artifacts.

-#### Result 1: Website Fingerprinting Attacks on Nym/Tor
+#### Main Result 1: Website Fingerprinting Attacks on Nym/Tor

-**Claim**: Website fingerprinting attacks (k-FP, DF, Tik-Tok) achieve high accuracy on traffic captured through Tor and Nym networks.
+Website fingerprinting attacks (k-FP, DF, Tik-Tok) achieve high accuracy on traffic captured through Tor and Nym networks.
+This claim is reproducible by executing [Experiment 1](#experiment-1-website-fingerprinting-attacks).
+We report these results in Table 2, Table 4, Table 6, Table 7 and Table 9 of our paper.

-**Reproduced by**: WF Attack experiments using ExplainWF framework (see `WF_attacks/README.md`)

-#### Result 2: Flow Correlation Attack
+#### Main Result 2: Flow Correlation Attack

-**Claim**: The MixMatch-based flow correlation attack can correlate traffic flows between different observation points in the Nym mixnet.
+The MixMatch-based flow correlation attack can correlate traffic flows between different observation points in the Nym mixnet.
+This claim is reproducible by executing [Experiment 2](#experiment-2-flow-correlation-attacks).
+We report these results in Figure 7 of our paper.

-**Reproduced by**: Flow correlation experiments (see `correlation/README.md`)

-#### Result 3: Feature Importance Analysis
+#### Main Result 3: Feature Importance Analysis

-**Claim**: Packet counts and timing features are the most important features for website fingerprinting attacks.
+Packet counts and timing features are the most important features for website fingerprinting attacks.
+This claim is reproducible by executing [Experiment 3](#experiment-3-feature-importance-analysis).
+We report these results in Table 3, Table 5, Table 8 and Table 9 of our paper.

-**Reproduced by**: Feature importance analysis using Random Forest (see `feature_importance/README.md`)

-#### Result 4: Defense Effectiveness and Overhead
+#### Main Result 4: Defense Effectiveness and Overhead

-**Claim**: WTF4NYM defense reduces attack accuracy while introducing acceptable bandwidth and time overhead.
+WTF4NYM defense reduces attack accuracy while introducing acceptable bandwidth and time overhead.
+This claim is reproducible by executing [Experiment 4](#experiment-4-traffic-capture-and-defense-overhead-analysis).
+We report these results in Table 2, Table 4, Table 6 and Table 7 of our paper.

-**Reproduced by**: Comparison of attack performance across defense configurations and overhead analysis (see `captures/analysis/README.md`)

 ### Experiments